[Past Event] ChristianX 2019: The Church in a Digital World

 Lecturer : Anthony Siow

-Anthony Siow is a spiritual director trained in the Ignatian tradition.
-Like Peter, Anthony left behind a successful advertising career to follow God's call to cast the net elsewhere.
-Making use of his skills and creativity in advertising, Anthony incorporates the arts and popular culture into his work as spiritual and retreat director.
+Anthony is a Spiritual Formation Mentor trained in the Ignatian tradition.
+He left behind a successful advertising career to follow God's call to cast the net elsewhere.
+Making use of his skills and creativity in advertising, Anthony incorporates the arts and popular culture into his work as Spiritual and Retreat Director.
 Anthony conducts retreats regularly for BGST and serves as a mentor for the school.
 He also leads silent retreats to Thailand and Australia.

 Lecturer : Carol Loi